Naetw/CTF-pwn-tips/README.md

 > The GNU C Library lets you modify the behavior of `malloc`, `realloc`, and `free` by specifying appropriate hook functions.
 You can use these hooks to help you debug programs that use dynamic memory allocation, for example.

-There are hook variables declared in malloc.h, and their default value would be `0x0`.
+There are hook variables declared in malloc.h, and their default value is `0x0`.

 * `__malloc_hook`
 * `__free_hook`